Monthly Archives: March 2011

 Using my own advice, I began with sales training.
 Next came business coaching and the Smooth Sale product line followed by my writing Nice Girls DO Get the Sale: Relationship Building That Gets Results, Sourcebooks.
 The book translated into several languages, was featured in TIME Magazine and grew into an International Best Seller.

-My speaking practice grew, my website was overhauled and a blog was implemented.
-Interviews came my way.
 Community service was always a piece of my business designed to help job seekers understand how to sell themselves on interviews.
 My good deeds were rewarded with the realization that it was time to write, HIRED!
 How to Use Sales Techniques to Sell Yourself On Interviews, Career Press.

 HIRED! provided a new venue for me to work with colleges.
 College bookstores are carrying both books, and I am speaking to the student body, alumni, and training local communities along with the students.
 Both media attention and sales attraction techniques on social media are helping to sell many more copies.